 Much of what has been shown in patents look like safety glasses, though these are prototype drawings meant to illustrate the patent and not the product.
 Ultimately "Apple Glass" could look like an average pair of glasses, but there is no way of knowing until something more official leaks out.

 Designing a tech product that users will want to wear on their faces is no simple task.
-Style, color, and even lens shape will make or break most purchasing decisions, and Apple is a company known for a one-size-fits-all approach to many of its products.
+Style, color, and even lens shape will make or break most purchasing decisions, and Apple is a company known for its one-size-fits-all approach to many of its products.

 A new rumor came from Prosser on May 21, when he said there would be a "heritage edition" set of glasses designed to look like the ones worn by Steve Jobs.
 Bloomberg's Mark Gurman felt the need to step in and say that all rumors up to that point were false.

 Gurman asserts that there are two distinct devices, as reported by AppleInsider over the years, one is the purported glasses, and the other a VR headset.
 Prosser agrees there are two devices but did not agree with Gurman's lengthy release timeline of 2023 for the glasses.

 Sony may be supplying half-inch Micro OLED displays for an Apple headset at 1280x960 resolution.
 The order for the displays is expected to be fulfilled by the first half of 2022, according to sources.
 These may likely be for the Apple VR headset, however.

 A patent revealed late in 2020 points to an Apple VR or AR headset automatically adjusting the lenses placed in front of the user's eyes by using fluids to deform the shape of the lens to improve the user's eyesight.
 The patent suggests a series of lens components around a central fluid chamber that can be inflated and emptied by a connected pump and reservoir.